Support And Resistance

 How to draw support and resistance levels (accurately).

-This is super easy, quick, and miles better than what is taught on the Internet.
+This is super easy, quick, and miles better than what is taught on the Internet for technical analysis.

 The main issue is that the most common knowledge with drawing support and resistance levels is that they must be drawn at an area that looks like there was resistance in a price moving upwards and downwards.